-For 2015, the Focus lineup gets a design refresh, revamped interior materials, and a new, economical 1.0-liter EcoBoost three-cylinder engine option.
-The rest of the lineup carries over, with a wide range of models that includes frugal gasoline models, an all-electric Focus Electric, and a high-performance Focus ST that remains quite the performance bargain.
+This year, the entire Focus lineup gets a design refresh, with revamped interior materials, and there's a new, economical 1.0-liter EcoBoost three-cylinder engine option.
+The rest of the lineup carries over, with a wide range of models that includes frugal gasoline models, an all-electric Focus Electric, and a high-performance, high-bang-for-the-buck Focus ST.

-We expect the 160-hp, 2.0-liter direct-injected four-cylinder engine that powers most of the lineup to carry over with no changes.
+The 160-hp, 2.0-liter direct-injected four-cylinder engine that powers most of the lineup carries over with no changes.
 It provides plenty of pep for the Focus, whether fitted with the five-speed manual gearbox or six-speed PowerShift dual-clutch automatic.
 Step up to the high-performance Focus ST, and you can get to 60 mph in just 6.3 seconds and to a top speed of 155 mph.
-Both the ST, and the new mileage-minded 1.0-liter EcoBoost model that's on the way, will only have a six-speed manual gearbox.
+Both the ST, and the new mileage-minded 1.0-liter EcoBoost model only gets a six-speed manual gearbox.

 Safety-wise, the Focus holds strong; it's one of the few compact sedans to have earned both a five-star NCAP Overall Score and IIHS Top Safety Pick status—including an 'acceptable' score in the tough new IIHS small overlap frontal test.
 We see no reason why its ratings will change this year as it hasn't received any structural changes.
 Although for 2015, the Focus will get a standard rearview camera system, displaying either on a 4.2-inch base screen system or the eight-inch screen of MyFord Touch.
 Also look for the BLIS blind-spot warning system and a lane-keep system to be featured in top trims.

-Ford hasn't detailed features yet on the 2015 Focus, but we expect the lineup to carry over with base Focus S models, all the way up to top Titanium trims, which have navigation, Active Park Assist, and other extras.
-A heated steering wheel will be offered for the first time; and Ford's infotainment system in the Focus now has full AppLink capability, enabling enhanced voice commands, and for notifications to be read out loud.
+The Focus lineup includes models that meet needs from rather basic commuting, with base Focus S models, all the way up to top Titanium trims, which have navigation, Active Park Assist, and other extras and effectively play the role of premium sedan without a premium price tag.
+A heated steering wheel is offered for the first time; and Ford's infotainment system in the Focus now has full AppLink capability, enabling enhanced voice commands, and for notifications to be read out loud.